You can configure direct Icecast and SHOUTcast streams and sound card output by clicking Streams on the System menu.

 In the Master Panel, available input source streams are shown with an orange line connecting the source to the switch, which you could think of like a patch cable connecting a source to a broadcast mixer.
 When that switch is active, another orange line connects the switch to the On Air indicator, like a patch cable connecting a mixer to a transmitter.

 If you have checked the Auto Switch On box in the Stream Settings page, the Master Source switch will move automatically to the active position, on the left, when an authenticated master source connects to Airtime.
 Otherwise, you can activate the switches manually by clicking the left side of each switch, or deactivate them by clicking the right side.
 The switches do not have to be dragged with the mouse, in the way that a switch on a hardware mixer would be pushed sideways.
-Show Source live input streams and Scheduled Play can be manually activated or deactivated in the same way.
+Show Source live input streams can also be manually activated or deactivated in the same way.
+If neither the show source or master source is active then LibreTime will default to what is scheduled to play in the Calendar.

 On the right side of the page, you can configure up to three independent output streams with different bit rates or formats, and send these streams to different Icecast or SHOUTcast servers.
 By default, only Stream 1 is enabled, with this stream being sent the Icecast server configured at installation time.